CoAP: Echo, Request-Tag, and Token Processing

 block-wise response operations.
 The threat model here does not

-depend on an attacker: a client can construct a wrong representation
+depend on an attacker; a client can construct a wrong representation

 by assembling it from blocks from different resource states.
 That

-some blocks are still valid in the client's cache.
+blocks are still valid in the client's cache.

 Rules stating that response body reassembly is conditional on